 In Divorce Litigation and Divorce Mediation, an issue that comes up sometimes is how to address the custody and support of Special Needs Children (Special Needs Children and Divorce Mediation).
 This article attempts to shed light on this issue.
 It focuses on how custody is determined.
 Then it talks about whether better to litigate or mediate Child Custody in the case of Special Needs Children.

 We start by considering Child Custody in general.
 Here is how it works, if parents end up in Court, arguing over Custody:

-In any custody issue, the primary concern is the best interests of the child.
+In any custody issue, including those related to special needs children and divorce mediation or litigation, the primary concern is the best interests of the child.

 Neither parent has an automatic right to custody of any child.
 Whether you are the mother, or the father, the Court will look first to the needs of the child.
 A Court will consider the “totality of the circumstances”, including the relative fitness of the parties and “quality of their home environments.”

 In more detail, the Court will consider: